 Property owners are responsible for visitors who step foot on their properties.
 This includes homeowners, business owners, and cities or entities that own public areas such as streets and parks.
-If you have been injured in a slipping and falling accident (often referred to as a “slip and fall” accident), a West Virginia slip & fall lawyer can help you file an injury claim and potentially receive financial compensation that can go towards recovery costs, loss of wage costs, and more.
+If you have been injured in a slipping and falling accident (often referred to as a “slip and fall” accident), a Charleston slip & fall lawyer can help you file an injury claim and potentially receive financial compensation that can go towards recovery costs, loss of wage costs, and more.

 In the legal world, slip and fall injury claims fall under an area of law called premises liability law.
 Premises liability law governs accidents which occur on another person’s property.
 Premises law essentially states that all property owners are responsible for the safety and health of visitors when they are allowed on their properties (if they’re not trespassing).
 This includes properly maintaining a property, installing safety features if necessary, and ensuring no debris or spills cause falling accidents.

 Slip and fall accident claims can be quite complicated in West Virginia.
 There are many questions that come into play when considering the causes of an accident and determining the exact percentages of liability.
 To succeed with a slip & fall claim, you will need the expertise of a law firm that specializes in complex injury cases.
 At DiPiero Simmons McGinley & Bastress, PLLC, our Charleston slip and fall accident lawyers have the experience and dedication your case requires.

 Why Do Most Slip and Fall Accidents in West Virginia Occur?